Race to Alaska

-The Race to Alaska (R2AK) is an annual 750-mile adventure race from Port Townsend, Washington up the Inside Passage to Ketchikan, Alaska.
+The Race to Alaska (R2AK) is an annual 750-mile (1200-km) adventure race from Port Townsend, Washington up the Inside Passage to Ketchikan, Alaska.
 Any form of boat is allowed, so long as it has no motors.
 Support crews are not allowed.
 Nearly half the teams do not make it to Alaska.
 The record time is 4 days, set in 2016.

 The race takes place in two stages.
-The "Proving Ground" is a 40-mile race from Port Townsend to Victoria, British Columbia, and acts as a qualifier.
+The "Proving Ground" is a 40-mile (64-km) race from Port Townsend to Victoria, British Columbia, and acts as a qualifier.
 The second stage continues on to Alaska.
 In 2018, SEVENTY48, a human-powered-only on-water race was introduced, with racers sprinting from Tacoma, Washington to Port Townsend.

 R2AK is a project of The Northwest Maritime Center.

 History

 The first race was in 2015.

 In 2016, 44 teams were accepted and 26 finished.

 In 2017, the race introduced the "Boat Buyback Prize", through which the race organizers would offer each boat that finished $10,000 to buy their boat, regardless of the boat's value.

 In 2018, the race introduced the Seventy48 race, a pre-race from Tacoma to Port Townsend.
 It is a 70-statute-mile human-powered only race in which the winner of the race receives as a prize all of the entry fees paid by participants.

 With the 2020 race scrapped by officials caused by the COVID-19 pandemic, the 6th was deferred to 2021.
 When the 2021 race was also cancelled due to the Canadian border closure, R2AK High Command introduced WA360, a race using the structure of Race to Alaska, but contained within the waters of Washington State.

-R2AK 2022 is scheduled to start at 5am on June 13.
+R2AK 2022, the first race after a 2 year hiatus, was won by Team Pure & Wild.